AtheMathmo/AtheMathmo.github.io/_posts/2016-03-06-rusty-machine.md

 I will pick a particular problem that can be solved using machine learning and talk (briefly) through one solution.
 This isn't intended as a tutorial on this particular technique but will instead give some context on why machine learning is difficult.

-Afterwards I'll be describing very briefly the work I've been doing on rusty-machine.
+Afterwards I'll be describing briefly the work I've been doing on rusty-machine.
 I'd love to get some feedback - both on this post and on the library.

+*Note: I'm planning on doing a write-up in a similar vein for those who are not so familiar with Rust.
+I'll also start to write about some particular features of rusty-machine in the future!*

 ## Let's talk about a machine learning problem